Have you heard the Good News??

 "In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace" (Eph.
 1:17).

 Thus, he who is forgiven is saved and has eternal life.
 No one can candidly read the words of Jesus or the apostles and deny that this great truth is the central point of all gospel preaching.
-This is what revived the church with mighty power in the sixteenth century.

 The Spirit of the Gospel